lessor/lessor/README.md

 # Lessor

-Lessor is a set of tools for deploying single-tenant applications in a secure, distributed fashion.
-This allows you to proxy to and independently scale each tenant, with network and data isolation by default.
+Lessor is a set of tools for deploying and managing many instances of single-tenant applications on [Kubernetes](https://kubernetes.io/) with a focus on security and scalability.
+Lessor allows you to proxy to and independently scale each tenant with network and data isolation by default.
+This approach makes application development simpler and more secure.

-Lessor is a permissively licensed open source project that was created by the SRE team at [Kolide](https://kolide.com) to deploy, manage, observe, and secure the Kolide Cloud product.
+Lessor is a permissively licensed open source project that was created by [Kolide](https://github.com/kolide) to deploy, manage, observe, and secure the Kolide Cloud product.

 ## Motivation